Remi-Coulom/joedb/doc/source/vectors.rst

 The destructor of the ``value`` object will perform a single large write of the data to the joedb file, which is more efficient than writing each record one by one.

+If a joedb file was created by a succession of different insertions and updates, then its loading performance will not be optimal.
+Optimal loading performance can be obtained by packing the file with :ref:`joedb_pack`.